iasx/theory/Types.md

 - ***Generalization of System***
 - Represents a set of *nodes* (objects) and *edges* (relations between them).
 - Edges can have direction, represent flow of data, transformation or any other process.
-- Nodes can have *state* (properties) and *behavior* (methods).
+- Nodes can have *state* (properties) and/or *behavior* (methods).
+- Nodes can also store functions, applied to data, that flows through the edges.
+This type of graph is called *computational*.
 - Graphs can be directed or undirected, weighted or unweighted, cyclic or acyclic, connected or disconnected, semantic, computational, etc.

 ### Task
 > *promise, future, process, deferred, delay, flow variable*
 - Represents continuous process that produces a value upon being completed.
-- Resulting value processing behavior can be specified via *callback* - special function which applied to a result when it becomes available.
+- Resulting value processing behavior can be specified via *callback* - special function which is applied to a result when it becomes available.
 - Task can be awaited.

 ### Stream
 > *channel, observable, subject, source, generator, producer, event emitter, event source*
-- Represents continuous process that is able to produce multiple results during its exsistance (life time).
+- Represents continuous process that is able to produce multiple results during its existence (life time).
-- Stream produces values before it's finished/completed/closed, while Task produces 1 value when it's finished.
+- Stream can produce multiple values before it's finished/completed/closed, while Task produces 1 value when it's finished.
 Finishing of stream doesn't return anything.
 - Stream values can be watched/handled/subscribed to/listened to.
 It means a certain set of operations will be performed for every value, produced by stream.
 - Streams can also be awaited.
 Awaiting guarantees, that all values have already been emitted successfully and stream is closed.